kunjolee/backend-technical-test/README.md

   - **Root URL (`/`)**: When accessing the root URL, a simple HTML page is displayed with a welcome message and a link to the events API.
     This was implemented to provide a more user-friendly experience instead of showing a generic "Can't GET" message.

+---

+### Deployment

+- **Google Cloud Platform (GCP)**:
+  - **Cloud Run**: Chosen for deploying the API due to its scalability, managed infrastructure, and support for containerized applications.
+  - **Cloud SQL**: Used for the managed PostgreSQL instance, ensuring reliability and ease of maintenance.